 Every organization has a system of conducting quarterly/ yearly appraisals.
 We should give performance-related feedback at the end of the evaluation process.

-These employee feedbacks relate to an individual as well as team performances.
+This employee feedback relate to an individual as well as team performances.

 Who gives the employee feedback?